Skip navigation

 • After the needle is inserted, a small amount of blood will be collected into a test tube or vial.

 Electromyography (EMG).
-This test measures the electrical signals your muscles make when they are at rest and when they are being used.
+This test looks at the electrical signals your muscles make when they are at rest and when used.
+A healthy muscle should not give off electrical signals when you aren’t moving.
+If your muscle is damaged, it may show electrical activity while at rest or activity that is not normal while using it.
 During the test:

 • A machine will record the muscle activity while your muscle is at rest.